The Meaning of Joy & 3 Ways to Feel More Joy

 Here’s the antonym: misery

-For some, childhood was so filled with fear and disappointment that it was never safe to let go and feel joy.
+For some, childhood was filled with fear and disappointment, so it was never safe to let go and feel joy.
 Letting your guard down meant opening yourself up to emotional or even physical harm.
-You may have inherited ancestral anxiety and fear — passed down through generations, perhaps even absorbed in the womb — along with limiting beliefs that shaped your early sense of self.
+You may have inherited ancestral anxiety and fear — passed down through generations, along with the limiting beliefs that shaped your early sense of self.

 Healing is possible.
 Joy is possible.
 Even after trauma, even after years of pain, it’s never too late to hope.
-That longing — that deep need — when met with courage and action, can lead you to the healing you seek.
+That longing — that deep need for freedom and joy— when met with courage and action, can lead you to the healing you seek.

 Are We Always Going to be Feeling Joy?